Ed.D. in Organizational Leadership

 Each student is required to complete a dissertation that reflect scholarly research and competent academic writing that is rated as proficient on all criteria identified on the dissertation rubric.
 The dissertation will be developed under the supervision of a Dissertation Chair and Committee of two additional members.
 Dissertation Chairs and members must meet the criteria established by the university and submit all required documentation, including Curriculum Vita, NIH/CITI Certificate, and Transcripts from the Institution of Terminal Degree.
 The student’s dissertation proposal must be approved in Quality Review prior to conducting the proposal defense.
 After the student is authorized by the committee to collect data, an application must be approved by IRB before data collection can begin.

-The dissertation is completed in EDOL 791 Dissertation I and EDOL 792 Dissertation II with continuing candidacy in 0 credit EDOL 799 Dissertation Extension until completion.
+Following the completion of the two years of coursework, the dissertation is finalized in EDDP 791 Dissertation I and EDDP 792 Dissertation II with continuing candidacy in 0 credit EDDP 799 Dissertation Extension until completion.
 All requirements for the Ed.D. degree must be completed within a seven-year period from the start date of the first course.

 Program Completion Timeline